Connecticut: Etymology and symbols

 The name "Connecticut" originated with the Mohegan word quonehtacut, meaning "place of long tidal river".
 Connecticut's official nickname is "The Constitution State", adopted in 1959 and based on its colonial constitution of 1638–1639 which was the first in America and, arguably, the world.
 Connecticut is also unofficially known as "The Nutmeg State", whose origin is unknown.
 It may have come from its sailors returning from voyages with nutmeg, which was a very valuable spice in the 18th and 19th centuries.
 It may have originated in the early machined sheet tin nutmeg grinders sold by early Connecticut peddlers.
-It is also facetiously said to come from Yankee peddlers from Connecticut who would sell small carved nobs of wood shaped to look like nutmeg to unsuspecting customers.
+It is also facetiously said to come from Yankee peddlers from Connecticut who would sell small carved knobs of wood shaped to look like nutmeg to unsuspecting customers.
 George Washington gave Connecticut the title of "The Provisions State" because of the material aid that the state rendered to the American Revolutionary War effort.
 Connecticut is also known as "The Land of Steady Habits".

 According to Webster's New International Dictionary (1993), a person who is a native or resident of Connecticut is a "Connecticuter".
 There are numerous other terms coined in print but not in use, such as "Connecticotian" (Cotton Mather in 1702) and "Connecticutensian" (Samuel Peters in 1781).
 Linguist Allen Walker Read suggests the more playful term "Connecticutie".
 "Nutmegger" is sometimes used, as is "Yankee".

 The official state song is "Yankee Doodle".
 The traditional abbreviation of the state's name is "Conn."; the official postal abbreviation is CT.

 Commemorative stamps issued by the United States Postal Service with Connecticut themes include Nathan Hale, Eugene O'Neill, Josiah Willard Gibbs, Noah Webster, Eli Whitney, the whaling ship the Charles W. Morgan, which is docked at Mystic Seaport, and a decoy of a broadbill duck.